apoorvagnihotri/apoorv-path-appointment-book/SIMPLIFIED_EMAIL_SYSTEM.md

 ## New Pages to Build 📄

-### 1. Assignment Page (`/assign-booking/[token]`)
+### 1. ✅ Assignment Page (`/assign-booking/[token]`)
-- Verify token is valid and booking not already assigned
+- Verifies token is valid and booking not already assigned
 - Dropdown to select technician from `technicians` table
 - Input field for "assigned by" name
 - Submit button to assign technician
 - Success/error messaging

-### 2. Dashboard Page (`/booking-dashboard`)
+### 2. ✅ Dashboard Page (`/booking-dashboard`)
-- Show all bookings from last 48 hours
+- Shows all bookings from last 48 hours
-- Color coding:
-  - 🔴 Red: Pending (no technician assigned)
-  - 🟡 Yellow: Assigned (technician assigned but not completed)
-  - 🟢 Green: Completed
+- Color coding for status: Pending, Assigned, Completed
 - Filters: All, Pending, Assigned, Completed
 - Search by order number or customer name
-- Quick assign functionality
+- Quick assign functionality via a dialog

 ## Functions to Update 🔧